top of page

 Can borrowers engage Beplace for only part of the financing process?

 Yes.
 While Beplace provides end-to-end execution by default and includes all Task Management Services, you may notify us in writing to exclude specific tasks.
+However, Beplace reserves the right to decline or adjust engagement terms if exclusions impair financing execution.
+Service terms are outlined in the engagement agreement and govern all services upon execution.

 Can borrowers engage Beplace if a term sheet is already secured?